gwleuverink/bundle/docs/advanced-usage.md

 The `<x-bundle />` component bundles your import on the fly using [Bun](https://bun.sh) and inlines it in place inside a script tag.

-The script exposes a global js function `_bundle` which you can use to fetch the bundled import by the name you've passed to the `as` property.
+The script exposes a global js function `_bundle` which you can use to fetch the bundled import by the name you've passed to the `as` argument.
 The `_bundle` function accepts a optional `export` argument which defaults to 'default'.

 If the module you're exporting uses named exports, you may resolve it like this: